jmnaste/AI-Workflow-Automation/auth/migrations/README.md

 -- Should list all Auth tables
 \dt auth.*

--- Alembic version should show 20251105_000002
+-- Registry pointer and history should have at least one row SELECT * FROM auth.schema_registry;
-SELECT * FROM auth.alembic_version_auth;
+SELECT * FROM auth.schema_registry_history ORDER BY id DESC LIMIT 5;

 -- Registry pointer and history should have at least one row SELECT * FROM auth.schema_registry;